Asparagus Family

 Common Butcher's-broom Ruscus aculeatus

 Rare as a native species and perhaps only native in the south-east of our area, but widespread where originally planted in shady churchyards and similar places.
-Flowers January to April.
+Flowers January to April with male and female flowers on separate bushes.
 A distinctive, spiny, evergreen shrub that forms dense thickets of stiff, upright stems.
 A closer look reveals that the spine-tipped 'leaves' are actually flattened stems, which bear the flowers and berries at their centre.

 Common Butcher's-broom Common Butcher's-broom Common Butcher's-broom Common Butcher's-broom